Scan Documents to PDF Online Without Installing Any App

 Bank statements, utility bills, salary slips, rent receipts - frequently required for loan applications, visa applications, and tax filings.
 Scan at standard settings and compress before uploading - most financial portals have file size limits of 1-2 MB.

 For invoices specifically: after scanning, OCR the document, then use Invoice Extractor to automatically pull vendor name, invoice number, line items, and totals into structured data without manual typing.
-The invoice OCR workflow covers this in detail.
+The guide to converting invoice PDFs to Excel covers this exact workflow end to end.

 Legal and business documents